PeterCamilleri/CX16/utilities/assist_16/README.md

 than would be the case for terse names.
 Until assemblers get concepts like namespaces, this will have to do.

 Finally it will be noted, that this is a lot of code!
-That is the beauty of macros.
-The one you don't use, don't take up any space in your target system.
+This shows the beauty of macros.
+The ones you don't use, don't take up any space in your target system.
+You only need resources for what you use.

 Details about each of the macros follows: